About USC Gould

 As mandatory reporters, these contacts may not be able to keep information confidential and may have to work directly with implicated outside agencies.

-- Misa Shimotsu-Kim, Assistant Dean of Graduate & International Programs, email@example.com (non-JD students)
+- Misa Shimotsu, Assistant Dean of Graduate & International Programs, email@example.com (non-JD students)

 - Elizabeth Armour, Dean of Career Services, firstname.lastname@example.org

-The flowchart below shows generally what happens after a report has been made to the appropriate people at the law school as well as to USC's Title IX office (firstname.lastname@example.org; 213 740-5086):
+The flowchart below shows generally what happens after a report has been made to the appropriate people at the law school as well as to the USC Office of Equity, Equal Opportunity & Title IX (firstname.lastname@example.org; (213)- 821-8298):

-Because USC policy requires the Title IX Office to conduct all investigations into sexual discrimination, harassment, and violence, Gould has no authority either to conduct its own investigation or to impose disciplinary sanctions.
-Only the Title IX Office may take disciplinary action.
+Because USC policy requires the USC Office of Equity, Equal Opportunity & Title IX to conduct all investigations into sexual discrimination, harassment, and violence, Gould has no authority either to conduct its own investigation or to impose disciplinary sanctions.
+Only the USC Office of Equity, Equal Opportunity & Title IX may take disciplinary action.

-When there is a report of an incident of discrimination or harassment at a site external to USC or the Gould School of Law, a report will be made to the Title IX Office.
-Title IX Office will follow up with the complainant and provide resources.
-However, for incidents of discrimination or harassment at a site external to USC or Gould School of Law, Title IX has limited jurisdiction.
+When there is a report of an incident of discrimination or harassment at a site external to USC or the Gould School of Law, a report will be made to the USC Office of Equity, Equal Opportunity & Title IX.
+The USC Office of Equity, Equal Opportunity & Title IX will follow up with the complainant and provide resources.
+However, for incidents of discrimination or harassment at a site external to USC or Gould School of Law, USC Office of Equity, Equal Opportunity & Title IX has limited jurisdiction.
 For this reason, the law school will work with the affected parties and any appropriate entities to support its student(s).

 For More Information